Centennial Lakes Plaza

 - Construction Management, Inspections

-The Centennial Lakes Plaza project was a Minnesota Shopping Center Association STARR award winner.
-This project involved a partial tear-down of an aging two-level shopping center; repurposing the footprint with a different retailer, Whole Foods; adding a new Starbucks to the site; re-landscaping the remaining shopping center property and providing ADA compliance assistance for other re-tenanting.
+The Centennial Lakes Plaza project was a Minnesota Shopping Center Association (MSCA) STARR award winner.
+This project involved a partial tear-down of an aging 2-level shopping center; repurposing the footprint with a different retailer, Whole Foods; adding a new Starbucks to the site; re-landscaping the remaining shopping center property and providing ADA compliance assistance for other re-tenanting.
 Having worked on the original shopping center and on other projects nearby, Westwood provided valuable insight and knowledge to the clients and the project.

 Fixed Elements and Challenging Grades

-With existing adjacent two-level shops and parking ramp fixed, fitting the grocery store on a sloped site and side grade presented a challenge.
+With existing adjacent 2-level shops and parking ramp fixed, fitting the grocery store on a sloped site and side grade presented a challenge.
 Store doors and loading docks needed to be relocated from the original store layout plans to meet grade challenges.

 Access, Circulation, and Screening Solutions

 Westwood performed a traffic analysis to determine access points, loading dock circulation, and screening.
 To meet the client’s needs, a traffic study verified the data so the split-level approach tied into the parking structure would make for a successful outcome.
 The Starbucks addition required a traffic redesign for the drive-through feature to accommodate stacking distance and avoid cars backing up into the property.
 Landscape was strategically removed and planted to provide retail sign visibility, while providing the property screening and buffering.